wildstagth/discordNFTverify/README.md

 python aclient.py
 ```

-You can then use
-Human: CONTINUE

-AI:

-the `!verify` command in Discord to verify your wallet address, and the `!verify-nft` command to verify the NFTs in your wallet.
+You can then use the `!verify` command in Discord to verify your wallet address, and the `!verify-nft` command to verify the NFTs in your wallet.

 ## Contributing